niall-code/duelling-mythicals/README.md

 I sketched a wireframe of my initial ideas regarding layout, including some preliminary thoughts on responsiveness, together with a plan to have a start screen that is replaced with the game screen when the user clicks a begin button, as seen here:

 ![wireframe](assets/images/wireframe.webp)

+## Credits

+- I used [Tiny PNG](https://tinypng.com) to optimise images and convert them to .webp, both for the web game and for display in this README.

+- I used [X-Icon Editor](https://www.xiconeditor.com) to make the favicon, as mentioned in the features section.